jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Direct Agent Communication**: Planner, critic, and finalizer agents communicate directly with orchestrator
 - **Subgraph Agent Communication**: Researcher and expert agents communicate with orchestrator through their respective main graph nodes
 - **Main Graph Node Synchronization**: Researcher and expert main graph nodes synchronize conversation between main graph's AgentMessage protocol and their respective subgraph states
+- **AgentMessage Protocol**: Used for all agent-to-agent communication in the main graph workflow
-- **BaseMessage Protocol**: Used within subgraphs for internal researcher and expert agent communication
+- **BaseMessage Protocol**: Used for LLM conversations within agents and subgraphs (LangChain's standard)
-- **Message Conversion**: Main graph nodes handle protocol conversion between AgentMessage and BaseMessage for subgraph communication
+- **Conversion Responsibility**: Direct agents (Planner, Critic, Finalizer) manage their own AgentMessage → BaseMessage conversion when invoked.
+The Researcher Node and Expert Node on the main graph manage conversion for their respective subgraph agents

 **Orchestrator Message Patterns:**
 The orchestrator follows specific message patterns when communicating with agents: